Feeding your baby in the first year

 - Start with foods that contain iron, which babies need for many different aspects of their development.
 Meat, poultry, cooked egg yolk and well-cooked legumes (beans, lentils, chickpeas) are good sources of iron.
 Store-bought iron-fortified infant cereals such as rice or barley are also common first foods because they are good sources of iron.

 - There is no special order to introduce new foods to your baby.
-The CPS does not recommended delaying any food (such as peanuts, fish or eggs) beyond 6 months of age as a way to prevent your child from developing allergies.
-This applies even if your child is at high risk for developing an allergy (a child is considered high risk if a parent or sibling has an allergic condition).
+Delaying introducing a food beyond 6 months of age to try to prevent an allergy is not recommended.
+This applies even to children who are considered at high risk of developing an allergy (who have a parent or sibling with an allergic condition).
 Talk to your doctor if you are unsure.

 Healthy foods that your whole family is eating are the best choice for your baby.
 Make sure they are plain, with no added salt, sugar or spices.
 You can use commercial baby foods, but read the label to ensure there is no added salt or sugar.

 ||Offer up to 30 to 60 mL (2 to 4 tbsp.) of iron-fortified infant cereal, twice a day.
 Then try other grain products such as small pieces of dry toast.